Sigurd: Poems of Sigurd's Youth

 The following three poems form a single unit in the manuscript of the Poetic Edda, but are split into three by modern scholars.
 They likely contain old material, but the poems themselves appear to be relatively recent versions.
 The poems also mix two conceptions of Sigurd: on the one hand, he is presented as an intelligent royal prince, on the other, he is raised by the smith Regin and is presented as stupid.
 It is most likely that Sigurd's youth with the smith, his stupidity, and his success through supernatural aid rather than his own cunning is the more original of these conceptions.

 Reginsmál

 In Reginsmál, the smith Regin, who is staying at the court of Hjálprek, tells Sigurd of a hoard that the gods had had to assemble in order to compensate the family of Ótr, whom they had killed.
 Fafnir, Ótr's brother, guards the treasure now and has turned into a dragon.
 Regin wants Sigurd to kill the dragon.
 He makes the sword Gram for Sigurd, but Sigurd chooses to kill Lyngvi and the other sons of Hunding before he kills the dragon.
 On his way he is accompanied by Odin.
-After killing the brothers in battle and carving a blood eagle on Lyngvi, Regin praises Sigurd's ferocity in battle.
+After Sigurd's killing of the brothers in battle and carving a blood eagle on Lyngvi, Regin praises Sigurd's ferocity in battle.